ryansondergeld/php-game/documentation/formulas.md

 All damage is clamped between 1 and 15 and will be an integer value.

-## Damage calculations for multiple enemies
+## Damage calculations for attacks against multiple targets (or multiple attacks against a single target)
 For attacks that target multiple enemies, a slightly different formula is used for the base damage and the critical damage:
 Base.Damage = (Atk x 1.8) - (Def x 0.7)
 Critical.Bonus = (Atk / 3) + (Luck / 3)